elixirschool/elixirschool/en/lessons/basics/basics.md

 Elixir comes with IEx, an interactive shell, which allows us to evaluate Elixir expressions as we go.

 To get started, let's run `iex`:

+> if you use Windows, please use `iex.bat --werl` instead

     Erlang/OTP {{ site.erlang.OTP }} [erts-{{ site.erlang.erts }}] [source] [64-bit] [smp:4:4] [async-threads:10] [hipe] [kernel-poll:false] [dtrace]